ormillagorospeapril-cmd/cloud-computing-course/cloud-concept-reflection.md

-Cloud Concepts Reflection
+# Cloud Concepts Reflection

-1. Cloud Services I Use
+## 1. Cloud Services I Use
-I regularly use Google Drive, Netflix, and Canva.
-These apps are really helpful in my daily life — especially Google Drive for my school files, Canva when making projects, and Netflix for entertainment.
+I regularly use **Google Drive**, **Netflix**, and **Canva**.
+These applications have become essential parts of my daily life for storage, entertainment, and schoolwork.

-2. Service & Deployment Models
+## 2. Service & Deployment Models

-- Google Drive: SaaS / Public Cloud
+- **Google Drive**: **SaaS / Public Cloud**
-  Reason: I just use it directly.
-I don't need to manage servers or anything — Google takes care of all the technical stuff.
-Anyone can sign up, so it's public.
+  - *Why*: I only use the ready-made app; Google manages everything.
+Anyone can sign up, so it’s Public.

-- Netflix: SaaS / Public Cloud
+- **Netflix**: **SaaS / Public Cloud**
-  Reason: I just open it and watch.
-No installation or setup needed.
-Anyone can subscribe, so it's public.
+  - *Why*: No installation needed — just stream from any device.
+Open to all subscribers globally.

-- Canva: SaaS / Public Cloud
+- **Canva**: **SaaS / Public Cloud**
-  Reason: I use it through the website or app.
-I don't handle any maintenance.
-It's open for everyone, so it's public.
+  - *Why*: Access via browser/app; no server management.
+Available to everyone online.

-3. Git & GitHub for Cloud Projects
+## 3. Git & GitHub for Cloud Projects
-Version control is very important when working with cloud resources.
-Many people work on the same files, so if there's no tracking, things can get messy and hard to fix.
+Version control is critical in cloud work because cloud resources are often shared and change fast.
+Without tracking, a mistake in configuration could break the whole infrastructure and be hard to undo.

-GitHub helps because it keeps a record of every change.
-You can see who changed what and when.
-If something goes wrong, you can go back to the previous version.
-It also helps prevent mistakes before they affect the actual cloud system.
+GitHub lets teams work on the same cloud project without conflicting.
+It records **who changed what and when**, so you can roll back if something breaks.
+It also helps review changes before applying them to live cloud systems — preventing costly errors.